This post may contain affiliate links. Please read how we make money for more information.

 A college degree is a requirement for all high-paying jobs, right?

 There are plenty of jobs that don’t require a college degree that pay very well.
 The idea that you have to earn a college degree to make a good living for yourself is just that – an idea.
 It’s a common misconception that is not based on facts.

-If you are wondering what the highest-paying jobs without a degree are, then wonder no more.
 I’ve assembled a list of 20 of the best opportunities for those who would rather skip years of sitting in classrooms and accumulating student loan debt (that may take years to repay).
 This list is for those who would rather start working and earning good money sooner rather than later.

 I also want to mention that some of the opportunities on this list are traditional jobs, while others are small business opportunities that are affordable to start and easy to scale.

 Licensed practical nurses (LPN) or licensed vocational nurses (LVN) are healthcare professionals who are trained in patient assessment, medical procedures, pharmacology, and other critical patient care skills.

 LPNs work in many different places and are critical components of our modern healthcare system.
 They work in hospitals, doctors offices, nursing homes, outpatient facilities, in patients’ homes (home health nursing), and other places.

 To become an LPN, you do not need a college degree.
 You do, however, need to complete a formal training program.
 Many LPN programs are offered at community colleges and vocational schools.
 Some of these programs are two years long, while others are only one year.